fajarnurdiansyah/fajarnurdiansyah.github.com/_posts/2011-08-08-top-bookmarklet-for-web-reading.md

 ---
 doc_prefix: topbookmarkletforwebreading

 Try install a time tracking software on your computer.
-Usually a small app running in the background that record what application you are spending your time with.[^time tracking] I bet the top, most used application will a web browser.
+Usually a small app running in the background that record what application you are spending your time with.[^time tracking] I bet the top, most used application will be a web browser.

 [![XKCD comic][1]{:title="xkcd: Mac/PC" .right}][2]
 [1]: http://imgs.xkcd.com/comics/mac_pc.png